Trader Joe’s DETROIT STYLE UNCURED PEPPERONI PIZZA

 RAVE

-(“Caro Sugo” loosely translates to “dear or favorite sauce”)
+(“Caro Sugo” loosely translates to “dear sauce / favorite sauce”)

-Trader Joe’s New Item, their CARO SUGO Italian tomato basic pasta sauce seems to be all over the internet with people saying this new Trader Joe’s tomato sauce is Da Bomb.
+CARO SUGO Italian tomato basic pasta sauce seems to be all over the internet with people saying this new Trader Joe’s tomato sauce is Da Bomb.

 The best pasta sauce ever.
 That it is better than the highly rated Rao’s (and cheaper).
 So I had to check this out for a review.
 Well, guess what?
 Sometimes the hype is true.
+This sauce is SO GOOD.
 I was really impressed with this.
-This sauce is SO GOOD.

-Its a wonderful tasty sauce.
-The freshest, most natural tasting, perfect, artisanal tomato sauce, like a sauce that could have been cooked by your Italian nonna back in Italy.
-I found this as good as everybody seems to be saying it is.
-A 10 out of 10.
+The freshest, most natural tasting, perfect, artisanal tomato sauce.
+It could have been cooked by your Italian nonna back in Italy.

 Caro Sugo just has such a fresh, natural taste from excellent probably freshly harvested tomatoes plus Italian olive oil and fresh (not dried) garlic, and whole basil leaves.
 It’s got bits of tomato, a few little chunks.
 It’s not smooth like many jarred sauces are.
 Meaning not over processed.